 The most recent Xbox 360 is 27cm wide, 26cm deep and 7.5cm tall, which is quite a lot smaller than the Xbox One.
 Even the original iteration of the Xbox 360 was smaller (if a touch fatter) 30.9cm wide, 25.8cm deep and 8.3cm tall.

-The smaller Xbox 360 suffered from major overheating issues, which were to blame for the ‘red ring’ problem that killed off thousands and thousands of consoles and cost Microsoft more than a billion dollars.
-It’s no wonder Microsoft is playing it safe this time around.
+Microsoft has made the Xbox One so chunky to give the console enough room to breathe.
+The smaller Xbox 360 suffered from some major overheating issues, which were partly to blame for the Red Ring of Death problems that cost Microsoft over a billion dollars.
+There’s no wonder why Microsoft is playing it a bit safe with the Xbox One.

 Xbox One vs Xbox 360 – CPU and RAMThe Xbox 360 has a PowerPC-based CPU - it's a triple-core 3.2GHz processor.
 The Xbox One has an eight-core processor based on the AMD Jaguar chip series.

 Does that mean the Xbox One is two and a half times as powerful as the Xbox 360?
 No, it's more powerful than that as the efficiency of the CPU is much better, not just the clock speed and number of cores.